CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-24.md

 1. On the **Adding bookmark(s) to an existing incident** pane, select the incident **Multi-stage i...
 (1)** and click **Add (2)**.

    ![](./media/t3_g_e2_30.png)

+## Review

+In this lab, you:
+- Ran a KQL query in Microsoft Sentinel to identify suspicious PowerShell executions.
+- Created and saved a hunting query with entity mapping for hosts.
+- Bookmarked a relevant result and mapped it to an existing incident.
+- Added the hunting query to Livestream for real-time monitoring.

+## You have successfully completed the lab.
+Click on Next to Continue